JordanL2/ModularCalculator/README.md

 * Unit normalisation - make it possible to configure to use right-most unit as standard rather than left-most

 ## Features
-* User defined functions - external files which can be called and passed parameters, last statement in file is the return value for the function
 * Dates:
 	* Timezones?
 	* Adding years/months to dates issue: